rust-lang/rfcs/active/0000-remove-slice-patterns.md

 # Motivation

 1. Slice patterns do not fit in well with the rest of the supported pattern types.
 Slices are currently the only non-algebraic data type that can be destructured in a pattern.
-2. To the best of my knowledge and understanding, they're also impossible to reason about, in all cases but the trivial (such as match expressions with only Cons-like ([first, second, ..tail]) or Snoc-like patterns ([..init, last])), when analyzing match arms for exhaustiveness and reachability without incorporating an SMT solver.
+2. To the best of my knowledge and understanding, they're also impossible to reason about, in all cases but the trivial (such as match expressions with only Cons-like ([first, second, ..tail]) or Snoc-like patterns ([..init, last])), when analyzing match arms for exhaustiveness and reachability, without incorporating an SMT solver.

 # Detailed design